 Ken Robinson & Andreas Ullstein

-In the past the team took part in events such as the RIVERSIDE Crazy Car Hop, the Motorbeach Festival in Spain, the GOW! at the Prescott Hill speed climb in the UK, Pendine Sands Hot Rod Races in Wales, the Normandy Beach Race in France, the Devil´s Hill Climb at the OSW A-Bombers Meeting in Sweden and of course the RØMØ Motor Festival in Denmark.
+Now, the team being based in southern Spain, Estepona – Costa del Sol, participates since then in various race events throughout Europe.
+Ok, here the Vintage Hot Rod racing scene might be substantially smaller, however not less enthusiastic and events can be found in Spain, Italy, Germany, France, Wales and England.
+Until today the team took part in events such as the RIVERSIDE Crazy Car Hop and the Motorbeach Festival in Spain.
+Also, at the GOW!, the famous Prescott Hill speed climb in the UK, the VHRA Vintage Nationals at the Santa Pod Raceway also UK, or at the legendary Pendine Sands Hot Rod Races in Wales, the Normandy Beach Race in France, the Devil’s Hill Climb at the OSW A-Bombers Meeting in Sweden and of course at the RØMØ Motor Festival in Denmark.

-The boys love the vintage racing heritage and “The Race of Gentlemen” or the RØMØ Motor Festival for example, are living breathing celebrations, of that history filled with action and fun for everybody.
+The boys love the vintage racing heritage.
+Events like the RØMØ Motor Festival for example, are a living and breathing celebration of that history, filled with action and fun for everybody.
 “Period Correct” is what all are looking for, being it for Motorcycles, Cars or the entire look and feel of their events.

 In 2019 the team called their tour throughout Europe the “Die Young But Late” Tour.
 The tour made the boys travelling over 9000 km, it took them seven months and brought them to nine events in six countries.

 “Die Young But Late” Tour 2020; we are all witnessing very serious times.
 The world is upside down as we are all fighting the pandemic Coronavirus COVID-19.
 This has triggered, that already many events have been cancelled.
 Well honestly, nobody really knows where we will stand this season, once this crisis has been overcome.